What Quick Team Building Activities Work During Work Meetings?

 Build Your Question Bank (Week 1)

-One-time, 10-minute taskCreate a list of 25+ questions or prompts so you never have to think of one on the spot.
-Mix categories: light (weekend plans, favorite food), reflective (best meeting you've had this month, one thing you learned this week), and team-focused (shoutout a colleague, name one team win).
+One-time, 10-minute taskBuild a list of 25+ questions so you're never scrambling.
+Mix categories: light (weekend plans, favorite food), reflective (one thing you learned this week), team-focused (shoutout a colleague, name one team win).
 Rotate through the list.
-Save the deeper questions for weeks when the team has built comfort with the format.
+Save deeper questions for after the team has built comfort with the format.

 Meeting Opener Question Bank: Light: 1.
 Describe your week in one word 2.
 Best thing you ate this week 3.
 What's one song that matches your mood today?
 4. Coffee, tea, or something else — and why?
 5. What's the last show you binged?
 Reflective: 6.
 One thing you learned this week 7.
 What's one meeting you'd cancel forever if you could?
 8. Best piece of advice you've received at work 9.
 What's a skill you'd love to learn this year?
 10. Describe your work style in 3 words Team-focused: 11.
 Shoutout someone who helped you this week 12.
 Name one thing this team does well 13.
 What's one thing you'd change about our meetings?
 14. Who on this team would you want on your survival team?
 15. What's a team tradition we should start?